joejknowles/CV/README.md

 #### Pair programming (including remote pair programming)

-I completed the Makers Academy course remotely so I learned by pair programming over videocalls (specifically google hangouts, which I suppose I'm an expert in now).
+I completed the Makers Academy course remotely so I learned by pair programming over video-calls (specifically google hangouts, which I suppose I'm an expert in now).
 This required that I demonstrate outstanding communication skills to clearly convey programming specifics as well as more abstract software concepts.
 Despite obvious obstacles we still finished all the same projects as the people